csu-hci-projects/VRLearning/README.md

 # VRLearning
-* Exploring the use of VR in a learning environment.
+* Exploring the use of VR for digital learning.
 ## Group Members:
 * Parker Thompson
 * Gabe Pagat